Theo824/Sudoku/README.md

 Please note that the Sudoku window may not fit properly depending on the device’s screen.

-For more step-by-step information on the process of making this project, please look at Sudoku_Logbook1 and Sudoku_Logbook2 folders.
+For more step-by-step information on the process or log of making this project, please look at 'Sudoku_Logbook.pdf'.

 <img width="527" height="475" alt="Sudoku" src="https://github.com/user-attachments/assets/c8bd271e-948b-4913-85c7-b46e4528aac2" />